 No matter where you park your car or walk from the station towards the end of the bridge and keep an eye out on the right.
-You should see Sea Cliff Bridge Sign (see right on the above pic).
+You should see the Sea Cliff Bridge Sign (see right on the above pic).
 It is from this sign area that the trail actually starts– don’t blink, or you’ll miss it!

-When you see the Seacliff bridge sign, look on your left at the bushes!
-There is a slight hole in the bush, right where I have made the arrow!
-Enter here
+When you see the Seacliff bridge sign, look on your left at the bushes.
+There is a slight hole in the bush, right where I have made the arrow.
+Enter here!

-3. Which path to take
+3. Sea cliff bridge hike – Which path to take

 Yep as you go through that hole, get ready to scramble up a little hill about 10 meters and then take right.
-You might notice another path to the left but if you want to save time, just keep going the right as the left one is a lot longer!
+You might notice another path to the left but if you want to save time, just keep going to the right as the left one is a lot longer.

-Travel tips for Sea Cliff bridge hike
+5. Travel tips for sea cliff bridge hike

 1. Please be careful as someone has lost their life sitting at the edge of this viewpoint.
 If you are going to do it, please be extra careful and stay away from the cliff edge.

 2. Another thing worth mentioning is, please wear proper hiking shoes (shoes with grips) and carry a bottle of water.
 The only reason I wore a dress and a sandal is because I am an experienced hiker/ trekker.
 If you are not confident, I recommend wearing proper hiking clothes and shoes.

 3. The path is not the safest, quite steep in sections and there is not much to hold on to.
 And even though the climb is only 10 minutes or so, I wouldn’t recommend sunsets climb or taking children up there.

 4. There is a wild bush fire going on at the moment, so the haze is there.
 So perhaps when the situation gets better I’d recommend going early in the morning to catch the sunrise or day hike.
 100% worth it!